 Marketing and distribution call for frequent travelling.
 Prospects for advancement in commercial pharmacy are unlimited for those possessing dynamic and progressive personalities and good business acumen.

-Another feature becoming increasingly important is the presence of pharmacists in the Ministry of Defense.
+Another feature becoming increasingly important is the presence of pharmacists in the Ministry of Defence.
 Pharmacists here practice within the military framework and are considered as part of the army.
 Not only do they take care of the day to day requirement of a military hospital ( just like any normal government hospital ), but they also ensure that the country has sufficient pharmaceutical supplies in times of emergency as in times of natural disaster or other eventualities.

 Besides the above 5 areas where pharmacists can be found, there are other special areas where pharmacists’ knowledge and skills are required.